MahmoudSamir22/Dot-Soft-NodeJs-Task/README.md

-# Project Name
+# Dot Soft Backend Task

 This is a backend project created using Node.js, TypeScript, Prisma, and PostgreSQL.
-The goal of this project is to demonstrate the installation and setup of a robust backend environment.

 ## Table of Contents